 Seen the Vigorfit infomercials but you’re conflicted because you know and trust the Total Gym brand?
-I know, I sometimes find infomercials too good to be true and go with the familiar option instead.

 The fitness industry is competitive and making a decision between the multitude of products out there is hard.
 Vigorfit and Total Gym are the leading bodyweight, pulley-system home gyms.

 And Total Gym have a lot of workout models at various price points.

 While they look quite similar, there’s a significant difference in price.
 In the battle of Vigorfit vs Total Gym, both have their pros and cons.
 For the general fitness population, Vigorfit has good features at a price that the higher range Total Gym models don’t match.

 Here’s my short guide to the specific features, specifications, added bonuses, and value for money the two gyms offer.
 We’ll also look at who Vigorfit is best for and who will benefit more with Total Gym.
 Let the battle begin!

 This article includes affiliate links.
 If you choose to purchase any of the products we have discussed in this article, we may receive a small commission.

 The Competition Begins: Vigorfit Vs Total Gym

 Although both Vigorfit and Total Gym are leading home fitness brands, Total Gym has more authority in the industry and it is the brand most known.
 They’ve been around since the 70s whereas Vigorfit is a newer brand on the scene and they’re openly challenging Total Gym on its higher priced models.